 The days leading up to the fifth of August had been characteristically Irish, complete with clouds in Connemara, a daylong drizzle in Dingle, and forty-mile-per-hour winds at the Cliffs of Moher (which, under said conditions, were more deserving of their Princess Bride alias, the Cliffs of Insanity).
-In Ireland, the island nation that gifts its western seaboard with 225 days of rain each year, fickle weather is a fact of life.
 But now, for eight hours, my family needed the Wild Atlantic Way to tame itself—perhaps, for just one day, the Mild Atlantic Way could suffice?

 We had made our reservations to land on Skellig Michael five months in advance.
-Now, midway through our road trip down the western coast of Ireland, we’d repeatedly encountered variants of the same enthusiastic yet ominous reaction in regards to our upcoming voyage.
+Now, midway through our road trip down the western coast of Ireland, we’d repeatedly heard the same enthusiastic-yet-ominous reaction to our upcoming voyage.
 “Skellig Michael?” locals would always start.
 “How lovely!
-My friend (Connor/Aislinn/Finbar/Sinéad, take your pick) tried getting out there on holiday once, but their boatman cancelled because of the seas.
+My friend (Connor/Aislinn/Finbar/Sinéad, take your pick) tried getting out there on holiday, but their boatman cancelled because of the seas.
 Hope ye have better weather.”
-A pause would then ensue before, without fail, Ireland’s trademark catchphrase was offered up for reassurance: “Sure, you’ll be grand!”
+A pause would then ensue before, without fail, Ireland’s trademark catchphrase was offered up as reassurance: “Sure, you’ll be grand!”

 Though we hated to admit it, skepticism was not unwarranted among visitors to Skellig Michael.
-Each year, throngs of tourists leave the region disappointed; due to the capricious nature of the Irish Sea, almost fifty percent of boat trips to Skellig Michael are cancelled last-minute.
-What’s more, the excursions are extremely limited, to begin with.
-Boats only travel to Skellig Michael during the months of April through October—in the winter, when winds whip the Wild Atlantic Way, sending hundred-foot swells crashing up and down the western seaboard, even veteran captains wouldn’t dare chance a sea crossing.
-Only a select few boatmen, in fact, are even licensed to land on Skellig Michael.
-Among these men are sea captains Eoin Walsh, Michael O’Sullivan, Patrick Murphy, Seanie Murphy, Brendan Casey, Dan McCrohan, Donal McCrohan, Joe Roddy, Kenneth Roddy, Dermot Walsh, and John O’Shea.
+Each year, throngs of tourists leave the region disappointed; almost fifty percent of boat trips to Skellig Michael are cancelled last-minute at the whim of the Irish Sea.
+And the excursions are extremely limited, to begin with.
+Boats only travel to Skellig Michael during the months of April through October—in the winter, when winds whip the Wild Atlantic Way, sending hundred-foot swells crashing up and down the western seaboard, even veteran captains don’t chance a sea crossing.
+Only a few boatmen, in fact, are licensed to land on Skellig Michael.
 My family had made reservations with Captain Seanie Murphy back in early March.
 Now, by the first week of August, all of the boats were booked through early fall.
 We only had today.

-Arriving in Portmagee—the departure point for trips to Skellig Michael—by rental car that morning, I cast the sky a suspecting glance.
+Arriving in Portmagee by rental car, I cast the sky a suspecting glance.
 The daily forecast was promising—but then again, Irish forecasts aren’t exactly the picture of truth.
 In fact, they’re just about as trustworthy as my magenta raincoat, which—I’d learned the hard way—had lies stitched into its cheap, “Guaranteed Waterproof” fabric.
 For now, however, the sun was shining.
 Tying my jacket around my waist, I tilted my head back and reveled in the warmth before heading toward the village’s colorful main street.

 During its off-season, Portmagee is a sleepy, 300-person fishing village.
 Between the months of April and October, however, the village receives visitors by the millions.
-While its traffic is usually limited to the occasional bovine escapee from a local farm, Portmagee has throngs of light-sabered tourists crowd its promenade during the summer season.
+While local traffic is usually limited to the occasional bovine escapee from a local farm, throngs of light-sabered tourists crowd Portmagee’s promenade during the summer season.
 Local officials, however, have found a way to curb the Skellig Michael-induced chaos—permitting only 152 visitors to land on the island each day.

-Today, we would be a part of that number.
-With an hour and a half to kill before our 10 AM departure, my family headed into The Mooring’s, the only local restaurant open at 8:30 in the morning (which also—perhaps not so coincidentally—happened to be located directly across the street from the pier).
-When we were halfway through our Irish breakfasts—which included fried eggs, rashers, sausages, white and black pudding, grilled tomatoes, sautéed mushrooms, brown bread made with local Valentia Island buttermilk, and, of course, a classic cuppa—a fellow tourist walked through the restaurant doors.
+Today, we would figure into that number.
+With an hour and a half to kill before our 10 AM departure, my family headed into the only restaurant open at 8:30 in the morning (which also—perhaps not so coincidentally—happened to be located directly across the street from the pier).
+When we were halfway through our Irish breakfasts—fried eggs, rashers, sausages, white and black pudding, grilled tomatoes, sautéed mushrooms, brown bread made with local Valentia Island buttermilk, and, of course, a classic cuppa—a fellow tourist walked through the restaurant doors.
 One of Portmagee’s many fly-in Star Wars fans, the man sported a black t-shirt featuring a puffin in a Darth Vader mask and the slogan “May the Craic Be With You” (craic being the Irish word for “a good time,” and making for many greatly amused American tourists).
 For a family in whom “the Force” had yet to awaken an interest in Star Wars, this punny t-shirt served as a reminder of Skellig Michael’s recent history.
 In 2014, North America’s all-time highest grossing movie, Star Wars: the Force Awakens, had filmed on the famous UNESCO World Heritage site.
 For the remainder of our meal, we were reminded of history’s brush with Hollywood each time we glanced up from our breakfast plates.

 At a quarter to ten, we made our way to the pier, where Captain Seanie Murphy waited for us beside his forty-foot fishing boat, Sea Quest.
 With a shock of white hair and surprisingly tanned skin, Seanie Murphy was a far cry from your stereotypical Irishman.
 His accent, however, was Kerryman through and through.
 “Ye’re in luck,” he told us, flashing a signature gap-toothed grin.
 “Sea conditions are lookin’ good this morning.”
 The trip was on.

 Twenty minutes later, after a rocky seven-mile journey accompanied by breaching Risso’s dolphins, stray puffins, an impossibly blue sky, and rapidly mounting anticipation, we spotted land in the distance.
 An awed silence overtook the stern of the boat as the looming island grew larger and larger upon approach.
-Beside me, my mom widened her eyes, a lifelong fear of heights flashing across her face.
+Beside me, my mom widened her eyes.
 The captain didn’t need to turn around to know what was happening.
 From the wheelhouse, he simply laughed.
 “That’s Little Skellig over there.
 We’ve still got a ways to go.”

 From a distance, Little Skellig could almost be mistaken for a snow-capped mountain.
 Up close, however, the source of the island’s feathery white dusting grows obvious.
 One of the largest bird colonies in the world, Little Skellig is an annual breeding ground for more than 20,000 northern gannets.
 By no means, however, should you allow the island’s name to trick you.
 Towering over our boat at a height of 440 feet, Little Skellig was far from “little.”
 In Gaelic, the word “Sceillic” means a particularly steep rock.
 Head craned back as we cruised past the first Skellig, etymology didn’t elude me for a moment.

-Two minutes later, Sea Quest slowed to a stop, having arrived at its final destination.
+Two minutes later, Sea Quest slowed to a stop.
 Dwarfed beneath primordial, jagged green cliffs, I immediately retracted my words—Little Skellig was little, after all.
 Jutting out of the Atlantic and rising from frothy Irish depths to a precipitous 715 feet above sea level, it is Skellig Michael that puts the “wild” in Ireland’s Wild Atlantic Way.

 With documented historical references dating back to 600 AD, Skellig Michael is one of Ireland’s oldest monastic settlements.
 During Europe’s Dark Ages, Christian monks believed that the best way to achieve a perfect union with God was to retreat from society and seek isolation in the Earth’s harshest regions.
 Operating under this religious belief, a group of seventh-century monks set sail from mainland Ireland on boats made from tar and animal skins.
 After a treacherous, wind-swept journey on the Irish Sea, the monks found themselves at the base of Skellig Michael.
 Scaling the island’s near-vertical cliffs, the men hoisted themselves up as high—and as close to God—as humanly possible.
 There, some 700 feet above sea level, they proceeded to construct a monastery composed of six stone beehive huts, two oratories, several small terraces, and a garden.
 Soon after, the island was named Skellig Michael after Saint Michael the Archangel—the biblical figure acclaimed for his tendency to appear to people on mountaintops and other high places.